SIGNALS FROM

 3. PUBLIC ASSETS ARE CHERISHED.

 A better future needs hospitals, schools, and local services that work for the communities they serve.
-Public assets are the base layer of an economy aiming for prosperity and equity.
+Public assets are the base layer of an economy that aims for prosperity and equity.
 As we design systems that recognise barriers and disadvantage, the debate shifts to outcomes rather than profit.
 Participation leads to greater sharing of data, failures and fixes.

 When public systems are stable and available, we can lean into risk and innovation.